 In the video below, from the Urban Sketchers Symposium in Chicago 2017, Pat talks through some of the supplies she uses and how she went about creating a certain sketch.

 I hope this post has inspired you to try something a bit different if you haven’t ventured into the world of toned paper yet.

 If you do try some sketches on toned paper and happen to share them on Instagram, make sure you tag @urbansketchingworld so I can see!

 If you love urban sketching and are keen to stay in touch, do consider joining my newsletter below.
-I email maximum twice a month and always with information you will not find here on the blog.
+I email once a week.